 - Conduct all five different types of seat checks

 - Participate in at least one community education (checkups, community workshop, educational session)

-- Participate in at least six continuing education units (CEUs).
+- Earn at least six continuing education units (CEUs).
 As part of ongoing quality assurance, you may be randomly selected for a CEU audit.
 Keep proof of content and completion of CEUs handy for three months after you recertify.
 You can monitor your audit status in your online profile.

 - Pay the recertification fee.
 The recertification fee is $55 for technicians and instructor candidates and $60 for instructors.
 A detailed fee table is available on this website under Resources-FAQs/Fees.
 Check your online profile if you are not sure when your certification expires.